mbachmann/selenium-java-tutorial/README.md

 * Open a new tab/window and check content
 * JavaScriptExecutor

+## Chapter 4: Synchronization

+* Load a website with an intentionally delayed element
+* Write two tests:
+* Using WebDriverWait and ExpectedConditions
+* Using FluentWait and ExpectedConditions

+## Chapter 5: Page Object Model

+* Refactor your Login test into Page classes
+* Use PageFactory for Initialization
+* Reusable Methods

+## Chapter 6: Test dasta management and test data driven testing

+* Use properties files
+* Reusable utility methods
+* Use @ParameterizedTest with CSV data

-## Chapter 7: Error Analysis & Logging
+## Chapter 7: File up- and download, Error Analysis & Logging

 * Implement screenshots in case of errors
 * Simulate an error and analyze the screenshot + log

-## Chapter 8: Test Execution with Maven and Junit
+## Chapter 8: Test Execution with Maven and Junit, implement Reporting

 * use surefire for text execution

-## Chapter 9: Best Practices
+## Chapter 9: Assertions and Validation

-* Outsource WebDriver generation
-* Use properties files
-* Reusable utility methods
-* Use @ParameterizedTest with CSV data
+* Use different Assertion Methods

 ## Chapter 10: Selenium Grid & Parallelization